The Oxygen Valve on Hydrogen Escape Since the Great Oxidation Event: Discussion

 \subsection{Future work for Earth}

-Our atmospheric predictions are relevant for both Earth's past and future climate states.
-However, this statement comes with several caveats.
-The moist-adiabatic lapse rate (the rate at which the temperature of a parcel of saturated air decreases with altitude as it rises in the atmosphere under adiabatic conditions), strongly depends on temperature.
-Thus, the total hydrogen mixing ratio in the troposphere of the Earth is determined by the incoming radiation, albedo, and greenhouse effect.
-For modern Earth, these parameters are relatively well known.
-We did not attempt to fully account for all climatic changes since the Proterozoic began; instead, as a first step, we focused on the effect on the escape rate by changing O$_2$ only.
-The range of O$_2$ concentrations we accounted for are relevant to the past 2.4 billion years and are not relevant to the Archean eon (4--2.4 Gyr ago) when molecular oxygen was much lower than present day and Proterozoic (2.4--0.541 Gyr ago) concentrations \citep{2020SciA....6.1420C}.
 The different climate states that might have existed throughout the Proterozoic and Phanerozoic\footnote{By climate states, here we refer to the variety of factors that would have affected weather, atmospheric circulation systems, and surface temperature.
-These include glaciations and hotter periods, as well as the various continental land masses, fainter Sun, and greenhouse gas concentrations.} (0.541 Gyr ago--present day) should be simulated in future work.
+These include glaciations and hotter periods, as well as the various continental land masses, fainter Sun, and greenhouse gas concentrations.} (0.541 Gyr ago -- present day) should be simulated in future work.
 A hotter troposphere may have existed due to increased amounts of CH$_4$ or CO$_2$, or both.
 In this case, the warmer TTL would have increased hydrogen escape rates by elevating the amount of H$_2$O reaching the stratosphere.
 On the other hand, colder temperatures during Earth's glacial periods would cool the tropopause \citep{2019JGRD..12411819G} and reduce the stratospheric H$_2$O concentration.